 Circus Arts classes at MAE are led by artists from the Peñasco Theater Collective, "founded in 2000 to provide creative opportunities for the diverse residents of the rural, marginalized Peñasco region fifty miles north of Santa Fe, NM.
 The PTC operates out of the 75 year-old Peñasco Theatre and coordinates year round, high quality arts programs rooted in mutual respect, self determination, and community building."
 Participating teaching artists from the collective include Alessandra Ogren, Serena Rascon, Kayo Muller, and Freyr.

-Salvador was born the eighth child in a family of nine siblings in Guadalajara, Jalisco, Mexico in 1966.
+Sal was born the eighth child in a family of nine siblings in Guadalajara, Jalisco, Mexico in 1966.
 He began dancing Mexican Folklorico in elementary school and continued training through high school.
 He danced with a number of companies from 1985-89 in Guadalajara.
 Since 2008, Ruiz has worked as a teaching artist at Moving Arts Española and through the Española Public Schools, teaching dance and visual arts to hundreds of K-6 children.
-In 2008, he co-founded Moving Arts Española with Roger Montoya, and is the School Director.
+In 2008, he co-founded Moving Arts Española with Roger Montoya, and is currently the Executive / School Director.